 How long does it take to learn how to draw your own fashion templates?

-It is possible to develop this skill within about two weeks, if you practice regularly.
-The more experience of drawing and illustration you have already, the better, but as long as you keep practicing, you will improve.
+It is possible to develop this skill within about two weeks if you practice regularly.
+The more experience in technical drawing and illustration you have already, the better, but as long as you keep practising, you will improve.
+The process of fashion illustration starts with a croquis.
+And you can then begin to build your design on top of this figure.
 The techniques outlined below will quickly get you started.

 Method 1: The Tracing Method